Mc-Zen/tidy/docs/tidy-guide.typ

 = Introduction

-Feed *tidy* your in-code documented source files and get beautiful documentation of all your functions printed out.
-Enjoy features like type annotations, links to other documented functions and arbitrary formatting within function and parameter descriptions.
+You can easily feed *tidy* your in-code documented source files and get beautiful documentation of all your functions and variables printed out. // Enjoy features like type annotations, links to other documented definitions and arbitrary formatting within function and parameter descriptions.
 Let's get started.
+The main features are:
+#pad(5%, [
+  - Type annotations,
+  - Seamless cross references,
+  - Rendering code examples (see @preview-examples), and
+  - Docstring testing (see @docstring-testing).
+])
 First, we import *tidy*.
 #raw(block: true, lang: "typ", import-statement)

-We now assume we have a Typst module called `repeater.typ`, containing a definition for a function named `something()`.
+We now assume we have a Typst module called `repeater.typ`, containing a definition for a function named `repeat()`.

-*Example of some documented source code:*
+// *Example of some documented source code:*

 #let example-code = read("/examples/repeater.typ")
 #file-code("repeater.typ", raw(block: true, lang: "typ", example-code))

-You can document your functions similar to javadoc by prepending a block of `///` comments.
-Each line needs to start with three slashes `///` (whitespace is allowed at the beginning of the line).
-Parameters of the function can be documented by listing them as
+A *function* is documented similar to javadoc by prepending a block of `///` comments.
+Each line needs to start with three slashes `///` (whitespace is allowed at the beginning of the line). _Parameters_ of the function can be documented by listing them as
 #show raw.where(lang: "markspace"): it => {
   show " ": box(inset: (x: 0.1pt), box(
     fill: red.lighten(70%),